arekstryjski/arekstryjski.github.io/arek/sailing-cv.md

 sailing experience
 ------------------
-* nautical miles: 7932 - 5626 as skipper
+* nautical miles: 7963 - 5657 as skipper
-* days at sea: 172 - 125 as skipper
+* days at sea: 174 - 127 as skipper
 * sailing areas: Mediterranean, North Sea, Irish and Celtic Seas, English Channel, Bay of Biscay, North Atlantic

-Working as skipper for JoinUs.pl on club cruises with people of various experience, including kids and complete beginners.
+Working as skipper for JoinUs.pl on vacation cruises with people of various experience, including kids and complete beginners.
+Organizing and skippering weekend sailing trips in UK for SetSail sailing club with people of various experience.

 certificates
 -------------